 Individualized Holistic Therapy and Coaching for Pain Relief and Well-being

-- Imagine deep but gentle structural bodywork synchronized with guided breath-work, assisted therapeutic movement and guided by your body’s responses
+- Imagine deep but gentle bodywork synchronized with guided breath-work, imagery, assisted therapeutic movement and guided by your physical, mental and emotional responses

-- Balancing the nervous system first, facilitates deeper response.
+- Balancing the nervous system first, entering a deeply relaxed state of consciousness, facilitates deeper response.
 Learning to regulate the nervous system encourages more sustained positive change

 - Retraining the brain-body connection gives you a cooperative system to work with, like family therapy for your body